How to Make Homemade Sprays for Fighting Aphids

-Homemade remedies are a longstanding tradition among organic gardeners, who have had to be creative in finding ways to battle insects and diseases without the help of synthetic chemicals.
-In the case of fighting aphids, two homemade sprays have proven very effective in controlling aphid infestations.
-Organic gardeners have been using tomato leaf spray or garlic oil spray.
+Homemade remedies for pesky insects are a longstanding tradition among organic gardeners, who have had to be creative in finding ways to battle insects and diseases without the help of synthetic chemicals.
+In the case of fighting aphids, or plant lice, two homemade sprays have proven very effective: tomato leaf spray or garlic oil spray.
 While knowing how to make and use them is important, it's equally important to understand why they work.

 Tomato Leaf Spray